Higher chromatic Thom spectra via unstable homotopy theory: Applications

 The Wood equivalence states that $\bo \wedge C\eta \simeq \bu$.
 There are generalizations of this equivalence to $\tmf$ (see \cite{homologytmf}); for instance, there is a $2$-local $8$-cell complex $DA_1$ whose cohomology is isomorphic to the double of $A(1)$ as an $A(2)$-module such that $\tmf_{(2)} \wedge DA_1 \simeq \tmf_1(3) \simeq \BP{2}$.
 Similarly, if $X_3$ denotes the $3$-local $3$-cell complex $S^0\cup_{\alpha_1} e^4 \cup_{2\alpha_1} e^8$, then $\tmf_{(3)} \wedge X_3 \simeq \tmf_1(2) \simeq \BP{2} \vee \Sigma^8 \BP{2}$.
 We will use the umbrella term ``Wood equivalence'' to refer to equivalences of this kind.

 Our goal in this section is to revisit these Wood equivalences using the point of view stemming from Theorem \ref{main-thm}.
-In particular, we will show that these equivalences are suggested by the existence of certain EHP sequences; we find this to be a rather beautiful connection between stable and unstable homotopy theory.
-Each of the statements admit elementary proofs which only use the calculations in Section \ref{A-and-B}, but we will nonetheless spend a lot of time discussing their connections to EHP sequences.
+In particular, we propose that these equivalences are suggested by the existence of certain EHP sequences; we will greatly expand on this in a forthcoming document.
+We find this to be a rather beautiful connection between stable and unstable homotopy theory.

 The first Wood-style result was proved in Proposition \ref{tn-yn}.
 The next result, originally proved in \cite[Section 2.5]{mahowald-thom} and \cite[Theorem 3.7]{davis-mahowald}, is the simplest example of a Wood-style equivalence which is related to the existence of certain EHP sequences. \begin{prop} Let $\S\mmod\eta = X(2)$ (resp. $\S\mmod 2$) denote the $\E{1}$-quotient of $\S$ by $\eta$ (resp. $2$).
 If $Y = C\eta \wedge \S/2$ and $A_1$ is a spectrum whose cohomology is isomorphic to $A(1)$ as a module over the Steenrod algebra, then there are equivalences